Jean COCTEAU – Autograph poem in alexandrines – “Earth!”

 Earth !

-I remember sad bars, the holds
+I remember the sad bars and the holds well

-It's incredible!)
-Rich it removes the ring
+(That's incredible!)
+Rich man, he takes off the ring

-Bijou cigar for fig merchant
+A jeweled cigar for a fig seller

-The mines thank you that the trawler flirts
+The mines, thank God the trawler dredges

-Fller than his forgetful leg of the jigs
+Softer than his leg, forgetful of jigs

-Goodbye panoramas that leave their hands dirty
+Goodbye to panoramas that leave your hands dirty

-A death for life to all stops.
+A death for life at every stop.

 Contact form